UsageΒΆ

 --run-reference-proteome-similarity

-Blast peptides against the reference proteome.
+Blast peptides against the reference proteome or

 --blastp-path BLASTP_PATH